- Data Utilization

 Visualize the areas in which the lead has a particular interest based on online behavioral data.

-5. Affiliation Data
+5. Corporate Group Data

 Many purchasing managers at client companies are open to receiving insightful proposals from sales representatives.